Box Hill Cemetery: Architecture

 The Myer memorial was designed by British architect Edwin Lutyens in association with local architects Yuncken, Freeman, Freeman & Griffiths.
-The columbarian, a brick building in the style of a Byzantine church was designed by architects Rodney Alsop and A. Bramwell Smith and constructed in 1929.
+The columbarium, a brick building in the style of a Byzantine church, was designed by architects Rodney Alsop and A. Bramwell Smith and constructed in 1929.

 History of Box Hill Cemetery

-The first moves to establish a public cemetery at Box Hill, east of Melbourne, were made in 1872 when an area of twelve acres was set aside and eight trustees were appointed at a public meeting.
+The first moves to establish a public cemetery at Box Hill were made in 1872 when an area of 12 acres was set aside and eight trustees were appointed at a public meeting.
 A grant of £35 was received from the Government of the day for the erection of a fence around the site.
 The area was part of a large reserve bounded on two sides by Whitehorse Road and Britnells Road (now Middleborough Road) from which the Sagoe Common School and police paddock had been excised.

 The first burial took place the day after the cemetery was officially gazetted on 30 August 1873.
 Prior to this, burials took place on land surrounding the nearby United Methodist Church and in the small Lutheran cemetery established at Waldau (Doncaster) in 1860.
 Public cemeteries had also been established at Kew and Burwood.